 Leave as a reasonable accommodation does include the right to return to the employee’s original position after the leave is over.
 However, if holding the job open would cause an undue hardship on the employer, it must consider alternatives to allow the employee to complete leave and return to work.

 The EEOC has issued a number of documents that discuss how the ADA addresses various leave issues.
-If you have an employee requiring reasonable accommodations or requesting leave as accommodation, contact an experienced employment lawyer at our firm to determine what policies should be in place in your business and how to handle the employee’s situation to permit leave and keep your business running smoothly.
+If you have an employee requiring reasonable accommodations or requesting leave as an accommodation, contact our experienced employment lawyers at our firm to determine what policies should be in place in your business and how to handle the employee’s situation to permit leave and keep your business running smoothly.